Is Donald Trump going to prison?

 Fox News legal commentator Jonathan Turley didn’t hold back after the indictment was unsealed.

-Mr Turley, the Shapiro Chair of Public Interest Law at George Washington University, said on Fox News on Friday afternoon that “it is an extremely damning indictment”.
+Mr Turley, the Shapiro Chair of Public Interest Law at George Washington University, said on Fox News that “it is an extremely damning indictment”.

 “There are indictments that are sometimes called narrative or speaking indictments.
 These are indictments that are really meant to make a point as to the depth of the evidence, there are some indictments that are just bare bones,” he added.